Physically secure your devices

 - Consider locking your computer to a desk or other piece of furniture.

-- Back up your files regularly to prevent losing them if someone steals your device.
+- Back up your files regularly to prevent losing them if someone steals your device and keep the backups in a separate, secure location so they cannot be stolen as well.

 - Students: Register your devices with the University's Public Safety department.